Willyham/developing-for-humans/part1/README.md

-# Abstractions all the way down
+# Why Developing for Humans matters

 It is the year 2068.
 Humanity has been decimated by a super-intelligent AI that only looks out for Number 1.
 Or possibly a nuclear war.
 Perhaps even some kind of big old asteroid.
 The details are not important - all you know is that you're in a stereotypically post-apocalyptic world without modern computing.